losttherexo/wavelength/README.md

 # Wavelength

-To download, click green 'Code' button and click 'Download Zip'
+To download, click green 'Code' button and click 'Download ZIP'

 Wavelength is a multidisciplinary show featuring a live band, orchestra, and choir performing and synced up to a programmed light show using TouchDesigner and Chataigne.